mdfleming3/mdfleming3.github.io/_drafts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 ### Content Factors

 As discussed in the previous section, on-page SEO is what you control.
-As so, content factors are very important for SEO rankings and for distinguishing yourself competitors and getting searchers to click on your page.
+As so, content factors are very important for SEO rankings, distinguishing yourself from competitors, and getting searchers to click on your page.

 ![](assets/title-and-meta-tag.png)

 #### Title Tag

 A title tag is the title of the page.
-While it should hook users in, it must be _unique_ and _descriptive_ of the page contents.
+While it should hook users in, it must be _unique_ and _descriptive_ of page contents.
 Here are some key considerations:

 * **Keywords:** By including relevant keywords within the title, search engine will better understand your content.
-For example, the title “20 Best Men’s Shoes for Hiking in 2020 - Bob's Shoe Store” gives a very good idea of what an article will be about and includes keywords that will likely appear within the body of the article.
+For example, the title “20 Best Men’s Shoes for Hiking in 2020 - Bob's Shoe Store” gives a very good idea of what an article will be about.
+It also includes keywords that will likely appear within the body of the article.
 That's a good title.
 * **Ideal length:** 50-60 characters.
 If a webpage is longer, Google will cut off the article at the points where it runs over the character limit.
-This make it hard to read the article, which decreases clickthrough.
+This make makes the title hard to read, which decreases clickthrough rates.
 * **Branding:** Many websites include branding at the end of their title tag (see "Bob's Shore Store" above.
 This helps improve your branding, but it also helps rank the page for search queries related to your brand.

 #### Meta Description